CircuitCrafter07/Week-1/VSD_riskV/week1/Day5/README.md

 # Day 5: Optimization in Synthesis

-Welcome to Day 5 of the RTL workshop!
-Today, we will cover optimization in Verilog synthesis, focusing on `if-else` statements, `for` loops, generate blocks, and explore how improper coding can lead to inferred latches.
+Welcome to Day 5 of the RISK-V tapeout workshop!
+Today, we have covered optimization in Verilog synthesis, focusing on `if-else` statements, `for` loops, generate blocks, and exploring how improper coding can lead to inferred latches.
 Labs are included for hands-on experience.
+One special thing is that we have made a generalized synthesis .tcl file to automate the synthesis process and make a netlist file

 ---
 ## Contents